We will reply to your message within an hour.

 Pair these holders with a tool block for right- and left-hand mounting in a lathe.

-Combine a holder and carbide insert to perform cutoff and grooving tasks on a lathe.
+Attach these carbide inserts to a holder to perform cutoff and grooving tasks on a lathe.

 Fit these holders directly into a lathe tool post or appropriately sized holder without the need for a tool block.